topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Changing icon of a waypoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To change the icon of an individual waypoint, open the :ref:`waypoint detail screen <ss-waypoint-details>`.
 Then press 'Edit > Change icon'.
 The waypoint icons screen will be shown.
-Then select the desired icon from the list of icons in the waypoint icons screen.
+Then select the desired icon in the waypoint icons screen.
 If the desired icon is not in the waypoints screen, please first press + on the top right to :ref:`create a new icon <ss-waypoint-create-icons>`.
 The currently set icon has a grey background.
 After tapping the desired icon, you will return immediately and the waypoint will use the selected icon.

-In this way we for example set the icon of the Stonehenge waypoint to our ancien monument icon.
+In this way we for example change the icon of the Stonehenge waypoint to the 'Ancien monument' icon.

 .. figure:: ../_static/waypoint-ic5.png
    :height: 568px